Ultimo-Software-Solutions/DevelopmentBlog/Blogs/Bicep/Bicep.md

 In my case, I ended up with a directory containing templates for all resources groups.
 ![ArmResources](ArmResources.png)

- This can be then converted into a Bicep templates.
-It will take the input file and generates a file with a .bicep extensions.
+An ARM template can then be converted into a Bicep template.
+It will take the input file and generate a file with a .bicep extension.
 ```
 > az bicep decompile --file [ResourceGroupName].json
 ```

 # Modify generated Bicep template

 The decompiled Bicep file is not ready to be used yet.
 It is a good starting point, but it will contain a lot of noise that is not needed.
-It also generates variables that you probably want to change or at least rename.
+It also generates variables that you'll probably want to change or at least rename.
 ![CleanUpBicep](CleanUpBicep.png)

 My approach was to start by converting the Bicep files into generic modules that can be reused.
 Then make a main.bicep with a parameter file so it can be used to deploy multiple instances.